Gatesouls/log_parser/README.md

-# HTTP access log parser
+# HTTP access log parser for Roistat.com
 Parses file line by line.
 Can be used in command line (Windows and Unix-like).